 Data Quality and AI Models

-Many companies have terrible data.
-They have customer records scattered across old servers.
-They have inventory counts that are completely wrong.
-Before a business can value ai, they have to clean up their digital house.
-They need to standardize their data.
+Businesses have bad data.
+They have customer information spread across old servers.
+They have inventory levels that are completely wrong.
+Before a business can appreciate the value of ai, they first need to clean up their digital house.
+They need to clean their data.
+They need to standardize it.

-If an algorithm is trained on bad historical sales numbers, it will predict the wrong future demand.
-The impact on supply chain operations can be disastrous.
-So, the first step is always fixing the data.
-It is tedious work, but it is entirely necessary.
+If a program is trained on bad historical sales data, it will predict wrong future sales.
+The result for a supply chain can be disastrous.
+The first step, as mentioned, is always cleaning the data.
+It is boring work, but it is completely necessary.

 The Cost of AI Investments